Nalaquq/DINOcut/README.md

 pip install -e .
 ```

-# 😳 Troubleshooting 😡
+# 😳 Troubleshooting
 **Virtual Environments:**

-We strongly encourage the use of a python virtual environment to manage packages and paths.
+We strongly encourage the use of a [python virtual environment](https://docs.python.org/3/library/venv.html) to manage packages and paths.
 To create a virtual environment use the following command:

 ```bash
 python3 -m venv venv